zuranh/web-group/README.md

 php -S localhost:8000
 ```

-The app will attempt to connect to MySQL when `DB_DRIVER` is set to `mysql` or when `DB_HOST` is present in the environment.
-If the MySQL connection fails, the code will fall back to SQLite for convenience during development.
+The app connects to MySQL using the values above.
+Ensure your MySQL server is running and reachable before starting the PHP server.

 Production checklist